-- 1. Valuables.
 Students are responsible for their personal property.
 They should not bring large amounts of money or expensive equipment to school.
-The school will not be held financially responsible for the theft or loss of any item brought to school by students. - 2.
-Lost & Found.
+The school will not be held financially responsible for the theft or loss of any item brought to school by students.

+Lost & Found

 The school maintains a "Lost & Found."
 Students who find objects of value such as eyeglasses, jewelry, watches, and calculators are requested to turn these items in to the office.
-Parents, as well as students, are welcome to check the "Lost & Found" for items belonging to them.
-Lost and found items not claimed at the end of each grading period will be laundered and donated. - 3.
-Supplies.
-Students must have all necessary supplies with them on a daily basis.
+Parents/Guardians, as well as students, are welcome to check the "Lost & Found" for items belonging to them.
+Lost and found items not claimed at the end of each grading period will be laundered and donated.